openaire/guidelines-literature-repositories/docs/field_projectid.rst

 Subproperty fundingStream (O)
 -----------------------------

-Name of the funding stream (optional) (occurence: 0-1).
+Name of the funding stream (optional) (occurrence: 0-1).

 Subproperty awardNumber (MA)
 ----------------------------

-Project grantId or awardNumber (occurence: 1).
+Project grantId or awardNumber (occurrence: 1).

 Attribute awardURI (R)
 **********************

-URI of the project landing page provided by the funder for more information about the award (grant) (occurence: 0-1).
+URI of the project landing page provided by the funder for more information about the award (grant) (occurrence: 0-1).

 Subproperty awardTitle (R)
 --------------------------

-Title of the project, award or grant (occurence: 0-1).
+Title of the project, award or grant (occurrence: 0-1).

 Example